 Looking for ways to keep kids occupied on a long car trip?
 We've got what you need!

 - Books!
-You can download them to tablets or e-readers, or try out one of our Playaway View kits.
+You can download them to tablets or e-readers.
 Audiobooks for the whole family are available, too.

 - Music!
 Arapahoe Libraries has children's CDs and downloadable music.
 Be sure to play some of your favorite music, too!

 - Activities!
 Repurpose a metal cookie sheet as a drawing table.
 Fasten coloring sheets to it with magnets and provide crayons.
 Place magnets on the back of shapes and let your child's imagination out to play.

 - Car games!
 The tried and true method of parents everywhere.